WHAT TO DO IN THUN – BEST ACTIVITIES

 Admittedly, kids probably do not care much about the view – but they can play, run, or enjoy the miniature steam train that runs every second weekend.

 On my first visit, I met a big Arabic family (probably from the United Arab Emirates) that had a picnic in the park – women with headscarves put on music and danced to it, enjoying a day in the park.
-This is something I had not previously come across in Switzerland – and this is probably why I have such fond memories of the park, as it was a happy place with happy people.
+I had not previously come across it in Switzerland – and this is probably why I have such fond memories of the park, as it was a happy place with happy people.

 So, if you are up for a picnic, this is a good place to go.

 Schloss Schadau (Schadau Castle)

 If Switzerland lacks one thing, it is pinkish buildings.However, since Thun is my top tip for pretty castles in Switzerland, it does not really come as a surprise that the finest castle I have seen was in Thun: namely, Schloss Schadau.